St Pius X Catholic Primary School

 • Local Historian Workshops & Activities

-• Theme Days: Victorian School Day, Roman's Day, ect
+• Theme Days: Victorian School Day, Roman's Day, Egyptian day, Viking day.

 • British Legion Veteran’s Talk and Q&A Session